 AI Brainstorms Content Topics: 30 Angles for One Niche in Ten Minutes

-Use AI to generate thirty distinct content angles for a blog, newsletter, or channel — grouped by intent — and a workflow for picking the five worth writing.
+Use AI to generate 30 distinct content angles for a blog, newsletter, or channel — grouped by reader intent — plus the three-model workflow and the filter for picking the five worth writing.

-AI tends to regress toward the most common content in your niche, because that is what its training data is dense with.
-You’ll see the same titles you’ve already seen elsewhere.
-Filter aggressively for the angles that feel only-you-could-write-this, and discard the rest.
+• AI regresses to the niche mean.
+Models lean toward the content their training data is densest with, so you will see titles you have already seen elsewhere.
+Filter aggressively for the only-you-could-write-this angles and discard the rest.

 What to feed the AI